 Right now, there are about 1.1 billion Instagram users worldwide.
-In fact, it’s growing faster than giants like Facebook, Snapchat, and Twitter.
+In fact, it’s growing faster than giants like Facebook, Twitter, and TikTok.
 Instagram’s users come from around the globe, span age groups and demographics, and have thousands of different interests.
-And if you’re a summer camp director looking to enhance or improve your camp marketing efforts, it’s time to start getting connected!.
+And if you’re a summer camp director looking to enhance or improve your camp marketing efforts, it’s time to start getting connected!

 In our increasingly digital world, most people use social media for their personal purposes.
 Sites like Facebook, Instagram, and LinkedIn are fantastic for connecting with friends and family members and learning about current events.
 They can also be a major benefit for your summer camp.
 There are more than 14,000 summer camps in the U.S. right now, and many of them are using social media to market their programs.

 So how can you use social platforms as efficiently as possible, and what do you need to know about each platform to be successful?

 In this post, we’re going to discuss Instagram.
 Why it matters, how best to use it, and what to know about the way your campers are probably using it right now.

 When you use it correctly, Instagram is one of the most effective ways to interact with campers, attract new audiences, and keep your camp’s registration docket full.
 In addition to the fact that 71% of Instagram’s users are age 35 or younger, the split between male and female users is virtually even:

 Here’s a Hootsuite graphic that breaks it down: